 Step 1 - Wait Until the Cement is Almost Dry

 Before you begin to edge the concrete slab, you should wait until it starts to dry and harden.
-When you start edging, the cement it should be slightly firm but still pliable and able to be worked with the edger.
+When you start edging, the cement should be slightly firm but still pliable and able to be worked with the edger.
 Touch the cement with your fingers to test.
 If the consistency is still runny or watery, you'll need to wait a little longer before you can start edging.

 Step 2 - Align the Concrete Edger